 (c) Continued Rights; Inventory.
 Subject to laws of general application relating to bankruptcy, insolvency and the relief of debtors and rules of law governing specific performance, injunctive relief or other equitable remedies, in the event this Agreement is terminated by Terumo pursuant to Section 12.2(c), or Section 12.2(e), Terumo shall have the right to elect to continue its sale of the Product in the Territory.
-In the event of such election, (i) Terumo shall retain its exclusive rights under this Agreement to do so; (ii) Terumo shall not be subject to any obligation set forth in Sections 12.3(d), (e) and (f); and (iii) at Terumo's option, IceCure shall cooperate with Terumo and/or its designee to effect a smooth and orderly transition of the manufacture and supply of the Product for the Territory so that Terumo's supply of Product for the Territory is not disrupted and to ensure continued transfer of data and information necessary of useful to maintain all required Regulatory Approvals in the Territory, including by providing any assistance necessary or useful in connection with submission of Regulatory Filings required to transfer responsibility for supply of the Product to Terumo, including any changes to the Gaikoku-seizou-gyosha (foreign legal manufacturer), and the transfer of supply arrangements between IceCure and its Third Party manufactures to Terumo, including assignment of any and all agreement setween IceCure and its Third Party manufactures to the extent Terumo elects to maintain its distribution rights as set forth in this Section 12.3(c), above, in the event of any other termination of this Agreement ("Remaining Inventory"), as of the time of termination, to distribute Product in the Territory and the Limited Territory.
+In the event of such election, (i) Terumo shall retain its exclusive rights under this Agreement to do so; (ii) Terumo shall not be subject to any obligation set forth in Sections 12.3(d), (e) and (f); and (iii) at Terumo's option, IceCure shall cooperate with Terumo and/or its designee to effect a smooth and orderly transition of the manufacture and supply of the Product for the Territory so that Terumo's supply of Product for the Territory is not disrupted and to ensure continued transfer of data and information necessary of useful to maintain all required Regulatory Approvals in the Territory, including by providing any assistance necessary or useful in connection with submission of Regulatory Filings required to transfer responsibility for supply of the Product to Terumo, including any changes to the Gaikoku-seizou-gyosha (foreign legal manufacturer), and the transfer of supply arrangements between IceCure and its Third Party manufactures to Terumo elects to maintain its distribution rights as set forth in this Section 12.3(c), above, in the event of any other termination of this Agreement, Terumo shall continue, to the extent of selling Product inventory already ordered in accordance with Articles 6 and 7 of the Agreement ("Remaining Inventory"), as of the time of termination, to distribute Product in the Territory.
 For the avoidance of doubt, IceCure and/or its designee may elect to repurchase the inventory at the price such inventory originally sold to Terumo.